Southampton-RSG/2021-11-1-socobio-crs/novice/shell/02-create.md

 draft.txt
 ~~~

-We can use the shell on its own to take a look at its contents using the `cat` command (which we can use to print files):
+We can use the shell on its own to take a look at its contents using the `cat` command (which we can use to print the contents of files):

 ~~~ {.bash}
 $ cat draft.txt